Niang pao: History

 The Chinese Communist Party (CCP) used the term in a 2018 Xinhua item intended to show its preference for the portrayal of virile Chinese men on the Internet.

 In 2018, the official WeChat account of People’s Daily published a commentary denouncing “such derogatory phrases including ‘niangpao,’” and called for respect and tolerance of diversified aesthetics.

-In 2019, the Chinese Academy of Social Sciences endorsed the theory that the United States Central Intelligence Agency initiated the phenomenon with a deliberate "campaign to 'brainwash' Asian men" starting in 1962 in Japan with the Johnny & Associates talent agency.
+In 2019, the Chinese Academy of Social Sciences endorsed the conspiracy theory that the United States Central Intelligence Agency initiated the phenomenon with a deliberate "campaign to 'brainwash' Asian men" starting in 1962 in Japan with the Johnny & Associates talent agency.

-The National Radio and Television Administration used the term in a 2021 edict condemning the television portrayal of effeminate men, as part of CCP general secretary Xi Jinping's broader crackdown on gender differences and non-conforming social identities.
+On 2 September 2021, the CCP's Publicity Department announced that it would work on "comprehensive government" of the entertainment industry.
+This was a response to excesses in the industry, including violations of law (such as tax evasion) and public scandals (as when a major online talent program had voting based on QR codes in milk caps, and some fans bought bottles solely for the QR codes and wasted the bottled milk).
+The document stated that celebrity behavior that set a bad example for young people should be reined in, stating the need to curb "lawless and immoral entertainers" and "abnormal aesthetics."
+Also on 2 September, the National Radio and Television Administration (NRTA) issued a more concrete edict to prevent fandom behaviors deemed unhealthy: It stated that abnormal aesthetics included niangpao, which garnered media attention outside of China.
 The Guardian noted Chinese television programs Youth With You and Produce 101 as examples that were targeted.